Abastro/Funcy/STRUCTURES.md

 1. A ***funcy*** is a set of a pair (I, O), where all such I are distinct to each other and all such O are different.
 Here, I is called an *inset*, and O is called *outset*.

     1. Here union of insets I is called *domain*, and union of outsets O is called *image*.
+Also, there is a unique pair (I, O) for any x in the domain.
+Here I is called *domain of x*, and O is called *image of x*.

     2. A *funcy* is called a *simple funcy*, when any outset of it is a singleton i.e. a set with exactly one element.
 It defines an unique function, and is equivalent with that one.
 The other funcies are called *virtual funcy*.

-2. A ***type*** T of funcy F is a prototype funcy where for any pair (I, O) in F, there is a unique (J, P) in T where J contains I and P contains O. This implies funcy F can be used in place of funcy T - this meaning will be explained later.
+2. A ***type*** T of funcy F is a prototype funcy, where for any x in the domain of T, domain of x for F is a subset of domain of x for T, and image of x for F is also a subset of image of x for T. This means F can be used in place of T - this meaning will be explained later.

     * It is said that F *inherits* T in this case.